liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-android.markdown

 **Screenlet View:** implements the Screenlet's UI.
 It's instantiated by the Screenlet's `createScreenletView` method.
 It renders a specific UI using standard layout files and updates the UI with data changes.
-Note you can access the parent screenlet from this class you will be able to read screenlet's properties or call its methods when you develop your own themes.
+When developing your own Views that extend a parent View, you can read the parent Screenlet's properties or call its methods from this class.

 [**InteractorAsyncTaskCallback:**](https://github.com/liferay/liferay-screens/blob/master/android/library/core/src/main/java/com/liferay/mobile/screens/base/interactor/InteractorAsyncTaskCallback.java)
 receives asynchronous responses from the Liferay Mobile SDK's `AsyncTask` class.